Finding e-books at Unitec Library

 For print books, you can photocopy the pages you like the look of.
 For e-books, the alternative is to print, save or copy the parts of the e-books that you need.

 Each e-book has a limit as to how many pages you can print or copy.
-Look for these limits on the front page of an e-book under Availability - e.g.
+Look for these limits on the front page of an e-book under Availability - for example

 The allowed number of pages differ for each e-book.
 Please note that you are logged-in when using e-books so the software keeps track of the number of pages you have copied or downloaded to PDF over time.
 Also note that we require you to read the book before you can print, copy or download.